jpdacostaza/OrangePi5Plus/Expand SSD to Capacity.md

 # Resizing a Filesystem with resize2fs

 `resize2fs` is a command-line utility for resizing ext2, ext3, and ext4 file systems.
-This guide explains how to expand a partition to its full capacity.
+<br>This guide explains how to expand a partition to its full capacity.

 **Important:** Always back up your data before performing any partition resizing.
 Data loss can occur if something goes wrong.